resurrection-cup/resc25-streamer-docs/obs_setup.md

 - `Streamer Mic` can be change as you see fit (only if you have Commentator role, else remove this source)
 ## ASS Setup
 This part is ASS (quite literally).
 It just works half of the time, then the other half is when things randomly breaks.
 ASS is mainly used for smooth audio transitioning between scenes (BGM and Gameplay audio mostly).
-- Import ASS backup file from `./OBS files/ASS config`
+- Tools -> ASS -> General -> Save / load settings -> Import -> import `adv-ss-RESC25.txt`
+- Go through all macros and make sure that all scenes are correct
-- Check for stuff and see if it works or not.
-If it doesn't, ~~glhf~~ let me (hoaq) know
+- Try transitioning between scenes to see if ASS is working or not.
+If not, ping Hoaq